UMM-CSci-3601-S18/iteration-4-readme-md/KNOWNISSUES.md

 # Sunshine Journal --- List of Known Issues

 - The home button in the nav-bar is locked to the upper left corner of the screen so it can still appear when the user scrolls down on the page
+- Menu icon is also locked to top left corner of screen
+- Bug when deleting journals.
+After adding a journal, unable to delete it from the view card.
+- can refactor the select-journal part of journals, unused